 - ‘I hate being me.
 I don’t want to be like this.’

-If you are also subjected to bullying or prejudice, it can put you under enormous pressure, making you feel even more isolated and distressed.
+If you are also subjected to bullying or prejudice, it can put you under a lot of pressure.
+This can make you feel even more isolated and distressed.
 But while it’s normal to feel confused about your sexuality,

 You may think that no one can help you because they won’t understand what you are going through, but that isn’t true.
-There are counsellors and support groups who will listen to you in a non-judgmental way and reassure you that you are not alone and that you can talk about your sexuality in a safe and supported environment.
+There are counsellors and support groups who will listen to you in a non-judgmental way.

+Remember that you are not alone and that you can talk about your sexuality in a safe and supported environment.

-- Out & Online has self-help modules for same-sex attracted young people who are experiencing anxiety or depression.
+Out & Online has self-help modules for same-sex attracted young people who are experiencing anxiety or depression.